googlecreativelab/teachablemachine-community/libraries/image/README.md

 ### Loading the model - url checkpoints

 `tmImage` is the module name, which is automatically included when you use the `<script src>` method.
+It gets added as an object to your window so you can access via `window.tmImage` or simply `tmImage`.

 ```ts
 tmImage.load(